 “Reducing oxidative stress in dogs may reduce many of the disorders associated with aging in canine.”

 While this may be possible, I have to ask the question, where is the proof?
-Evidence this supplement helping dogs seems to be lacking.
-I suggest speaking to a veterinarian who can likely give the best answer on whether Canine Health is right for your dog.
+Evidence on dogs seems to be lacking.
+I suggest speaking to a veterinarian who can likely give the best answer on this.

 Protandim vs. Elysium Basis